RoyaleAPI/cr-api-docs/docs/faq.md

 ## Is there a rate limit for the API requests?

 Yes.
 There is a fixed ratelimit per second that you can check by looking at the `Response Headers` returned by the API and the value of `x-ratelimit-limit` header.
+When you hit the ratelimit, a 429 response will be returned

 ## What headers are returned by the API?
 Name | Type | Description
 --- | --- | ---
-`x-ratelimit-limit` | number | Total amount of requests you can make to the API per second `x-ratelimit-remaining` | number | Number of requests remaining for that time window `x-ratelimit-retry-after` | number | Time in seconds until the next request is available `x-cached` | boolean | This is only returned if the data is cached
+`x-ratelimit-limit` | number | Total amount of requests you can make to the API per second `x-ratelimit-remaining` | number | Number of requests remaining for that time window `x-ratelimit-retry-after` | number | Time in milliseconds until the next request is available (only returned if you hit the ratelimit)
+`x-cached` | boolean | This is only returned if the data is cached

 ## How can my clan family be listed on the website?